joshuacc/prose-for-programmers/README.md

 # Prose for Programmers

-_Prose for Programmers_ is a book for programmers.
+This is a book for programmers.
 It is a guide to mastering the most difficult programming language of all: human language.

 Just as with programming,